nguyensjsu/fa21-202-pied-piper/individual/roger/README.md

 ## 17 November 2021

 ### What we did

+- John created the base for the boss level.
+- Sid set up a base for the Settings page
+- I have created a display for player lives using the observer pattern.

 ### What we are doing / what is stuck

+- Sid continues to work on the Settings page by incorporating the buttons for volume
+  - The game/intro volume are separate from the sound effects.
+  - Having one being adjustable is a good start.
+  - We can leave sound effects as a separate, lower priority task.
+- John continues to work on the Boss level.
+  - I suggested that the boss level can just be a static level with just one boss enemy, just to simplify the task.
+  - The level design will be left to his discretion.
+- Progress from Faizali is unknown at this point.
+- Hashmitha has no access to the repo.

 ### What we will need to do

+- I will clean up anything from the Life display code
+- I need to start working on implementing player score and displaying it.

+---

+## 20 November 2021

+### What we did

+- John added a Debugger display on the screen
+- Sid has successfully implemented buttons for volume adjustment
+- I made code adjustments to the life display and fixed some bugs.

+### What we are doing / what is stuck

+- We are discussing what will need to be done next.
+- I asked John about specifics in implementing the score.
+He helped in reminding me to keep things simple.
+- Faizali says he has something in the works for the Leaderboard.
+  - I briefly discussed with him again on possible pattern implementations for the leaderboard.
+  - It really depends on how Sid's finish screen will work and how it will cooperate with the leaderboard aspects.
+- Hashmitha has not started any work yet.
+  - Not sure if she has asked the professor about repo access.

+### What we will need to do

+- Sid will start working on the Finish screen.
+- John will continue to make progress with the Boss level.
+- I will start on the implementation of player score and displaying it.